Yes, I know what “fruity” tends to mean in our culture. No, I don’t care. I’m taking the word back. Fruity fruity fruity.

 In the quote above, it sounds like it’s possible to produce no fruit, good or bad.
 Which isn’t better.
 Jesus tells another story about a fruitless tree:

 Those who produce no fruit—nothing God can use, anyway—are getting disposed of.
-“Gathered up, tossed into fire, and burned,” is how Jesus put it.
+“Gathered, thrown into the fire, and burned,” is how Jesus put it.

 So if we truly follow Jesus, we oughta be super fruity.
 Our lifestyles should be filled with christlike behavior.
 Filled with proof of God’s influence on our lives: We should share his character traits, which Paul called “fruit of the Spirit.”